 Caius and Aro related the story of Albus and Harry.
 Albus was truly an ancient.
 If Carlisle had thought the Volturi were old, he was speechless when Aro said that Albus had been the one to change them.
-The details of Albus' life were a mystery, but they told him that as long as they had known Albus, Harry had always been with him, as his ward.
+The details of Albus' life were a mystery, but they told him that as long as they had known Albus, Harry had always been with him, his ward.

-There was a brief period, as Marcus had surprisingly cut-in, a time in which Harry had rebelled against Albus' teachings, and that had led to a massacre in Egypt in which Harry had butchered thousands in his insatiable lust.
+There was a brief period, as Marcus had surprisingly cut-in, in which Harry had rebelled against Albus' teachings, and that had led to a massacre in Egypt in which Harry had butchered thousands in his insatiable lust.

 "Is there anyway to get in touch with them?
 Do they send word when they move?"
 Carlisle had asked.

-The three had sighed, and conveyed that they rarely spoke to them anymore.
+The three frowned, and conveyed that they rarely spoke to them anymore.
 Carlisle assumed that maybe the lavish lifestyle that the Volturi lived might have been a factor, but he had never encountered a group of vampires that still held such reverence for a sire that didn't live with them.

-The Volturi could do little more than tell of their exploits with them, how they had become very good friends before their differences drove them apart.
-The only thing proof they had of their existence, however, was a small painting that looked centuries old.
+The Volturi could do little more than tell of their past relationship with them, how they had become very good friends before their differences drove them apart.
+The only proof they had of their existence, however, was a small painting that looked centuries old.
 Carlisle recognized the beautiful ageless face of Albus and the smiling face of Harry, along with the three Volturi leaders.
-Harry stood close between Albus and Marcus, sharing a smile with Didyme, Marcus' long-since passed wife.
+Harry stood close between Albus and Marcus, sharing a smile with Didyme, Marcus' long-passed wife.
 Aro and his wife, Sulpicia, stood to Albus's left with Caius and Athenodora.
 Together, they starred into the night they had been painted in.
 The only emotion Carlisle could detect came from Harry, Marcus, and Didyme.
 Something told him that Harry's relationship with Didyme contributed to Marcus's apparent affection toward him.